dogoncouch/siemstress/README.md

 CLI arguments that are not time-related can be used more than once (except config/section).

 ## Siemtrigger
-`siemtrigger` triggers SIEM events based on siemstress database analysis.
+`siemtrigger` is a CLI tool to trigger SIEM events based on siemstress database analysis.

 ### Usage